justinas2314/ScreenShot2PDF/README.md

 # ScreenShot2PDF
-Take screenshots and put them to a pdf file
+Take screenshots and put them in a pdf file
 ## Why should I use this?
 This makes screenshotting en masse much easier.
 If you want to save your teacher's slides/ presentation for later you can simply use this to get everything you need in a compact (maybe even searchable) PDF format.